 With assistance from an appointed expert group of stakeholders, since 2012, the Agency has undertaken a number of public consultations and industry events on the draft Tariff FG.
 This included a consultation on the scope (February - March 2012); a consultation on an initial draft (September - November 2012), a workshop on 24 January 2013 and an ‘Open House’ event in February 2013 where the agency shared the changes it proposed to the initial draft, with stakeholders.

-In March 2013, the Commission requested the Agency to extend the scope of the Tariff FG to include more specific aspects related to tariff methodologies.
+In March 2013, the European Commission requested the Agency to extend the scope of the Tariff FG to include more specific aspects related to tariff methodologies.
 Consequently, the Commission agreed to extend the deadline for submission of the Framework Guidelines to 30 November 2013.
 In April 2013, the Board of Regulators (BoR) informally endorsed the draft Framework Guidelines with the exception of the cost allocation chapter.
 In July 2013 the Agency consulted on the revised cost allocation chapter and added concepts relating to incremental tariff setting after the Agency took over the incremental process from CEER.
 Two industry events were held on the consultation documents: one on the 7 August 2013 (Q & A session), and a workshop on 3 September 2013.
 The consultation closed on 17 September and 41 responses were received.

 In November 2013 a revised Framework Guidelines on Harmonised Gas Transmission Tariff Structures, incorporating the cost allocation chapter, including incremental tariffs was presented to the BoR.
 Following written procedure, the Framework Guidelines received a favourable opinion from the BoR, and the Agency Director submitted it to the European Commission by the official deadline.